Control and removal of pests can be a costly and time-consuming task.

 Ants are drawn to sugary foods like syrups and honey.

-The best way to keep ants at bay is to keep food in airtight containers.
+The best way to keep these pesky pests at bay is to keep food in airtight containers.

 Ants are very resourceful and can make their way through screw lids tops, so how you store your food is crucial.